sissbruecker/linkding/docs/Options.md

 Values: `Float` | Default =  60.0

-When creating archive snapshots, control the timeout for how long to wait for `single-file` to complete, in `seconds`.
+When creating HTML archive snapshots, control the timeout for how long to wait for the snapshot to complete, in `seconds`.
 Defaults to 60 seconds; on lower-powered hardware you may need to increase this value.

 ### `LD_SINGLEFILE_OPTIONS`

 Values: `String` | Default = None

-When creating archive snapshots, pass additional options to the `single-file` command.
-See `single-file --help` for complete list of arguments, or browse source: https://github.com/gildas-lormeau/single-file-cli/blob/master/options.js#L33
+When creating HTML archive snapshots, pass additional options to the `single-file` application that is used to create snapshots.
+See `single-file --help` for complete list of arguments, or browse source: https://github.com/gildas-lormeau/single-file-cli/blob/master/options.js

-Example:

-`LD_SINGLEFILE_OPTIONS=--user-agent="Mozilla/5.0 (Macintosh; Intel Mac OS X 10.15; rv:124.0) Gecko/20100101 Firefox/124.0"`
+Example: `LD_SINGLEFILE_OPTIONS=--user-agent="Mozilla/5.0 (Macintosh; Intel Mac OS X 10.15; rv:124.0) Gecko/20100101 Firefox/124.0"`